Cantera/cantera/doc/sphinx/reference/kinetics/rate-constants.md

-rather than reduced pressure $R$ (which is dimensionless), one needs to find the effective pressure for the $i^{th}$ collider, $P_{i}^{\text{ eff}}$ (with units of $P$), such that the reduced pressure of pure collider $i$ is equal to the reduced pressure of the mixture, which can be shown to be
+rather than reduced pressure $R$ (which is dimensionless), one needs to find the effective pressure for the $i^{th}$ collider, $P_{i}^{\text{ eff}}$ (with units of $P$), such that the reduced pressure of pure collider $i$ is equal to the reduced pressure of the mixture.
+This can be shown to be

 $$ P_{i,\text{LMR}}^{\text{ eff}}(T,P,\boldsymbol{X}) = \frac{\sum_{j}
 \Lambda_{0,j}(T)X_j}{\Lambda_{0,i}(T)}P $$